richelbilderbeek/paper_k3_ratings/docs/paper.md

 which is a package containing information about K3, including functions to easily work with the data.

-Songs set A is to use all K3 songs.
+Songs set A is to use all K3 songs with lyrics.
+There is one song that has no lyrics and this song is useless to our hypotheses.

+???- question "Which song does not have lyrics?"

+    'Oya heya' currently is the only song without lyrics, as performed by Josje, Karen and Kristel.

 However,
 K3 songs are re-used by other formations as well.
 This is no problem for our hypothesis: we assume the song is written for the first formation that